shopsys/shopsys/docs/basic-concepts/introduction-to-model-architecture.md

 ## Model Rules

-There are some model-specific rules that help up maintain easier usage of the model.
+There are some model-specific rules that help maintain easier usage of the model.
 They also help which classes should be a part of the `Model` namespace and which shouldn't.
 You can read more about them in [Model Rules](./model-rules.md).